niconap/blog/README.md

 Using `/blog/authors/` will give you a list of all the authors.

 ### POST requests
 Using `/blog/posts/` will allow you to create a post.
-You'll need to provide a title, some content and if you want the post to be public or not.
+You'll need to provide a title, some content and whether or not you want the post to be public.
 For example:
 ```json
 {
   "title": "Sample title",